-A division may be created or deleted upon the recommendation of the chief of service to the President of the medical board.
+A division may be created or deleted upon the recommendation of the chief of service to the Dean, School of Medicine (Revised 3/06).
 It shall be based upon some or all of the following criteria:

 - 1. Recognition by specialty board examination and certification; - 2.
 Recognition traditionally as a clinical subspecialty; - 3.
 Pertaining to an organ system or scientific discipline and not limited to one disease process; - 4.
 Inclusion of all clinical functions traditionally incumbent on a specialty, including patient care, teaching, and research activities; and - 5.
 Size alone shall not be a determining factor.